grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 - Look for any scan error in the querier logs (ie. networking or rate limiting issues)

-### MimirQuerierHighRefetchRate

-This alert fires when there's an high number of queries for which series have been refetched from a different store-gateway because of missing blocks.
-This could happen for a short time whenever a store-gateway ring resharding occurs (e.g. during/after an outage or while rolling out store-gateway) but store-gateways should reconcile in a short time.
-This alert fires if the issue persist for an unexpected long time and thus it should be investigated.

-How to **investigate**:

-- Ensure there are no errors related to blocks scan or sync in the queriers and store-gateways
-- Check store-gateway logs to see if all store-gateway have successfully completed a blocks sync

 ### MimirStoreGatewayHasNotSyncTheBucket

 This alert fires when a Mimir store-gateway is not successfully scanning blocks in the storage (bucket).
 A store-gateway is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket for a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.